Welcome

 The site (EXMO_17) is allocated in the draft emerging Local Plan 2020-2042, which sets out to identify the best locations across the district for around 20,000 new homes, required to accommodate the area’s growing population.
 It is proposed that around half of the 20,000 new homes in the Local Plan will be built in a new community to the east of Exeter.

 As the district’s largest town, Exmouth is required to accommodate an additional 2,300 homes, together with new employment space.
-Exmouth Town Council has recently produced a new Housing Needs Assessment for the town, to guide new development.
+Exmouth Town Council has produced a new Housing Needs Assessment for the town, to help guide new development.

 Consultation to date